Scrooge & Marley (2012 film): Plot

 A gay successful piano bar owner Ebenezer "Ben" Scrooge (David Pevsner) despises Christmas and other people; he also mistreats and underpays his employees.
 One night, Scrooge encounters the ghost of Jacob Marley (Tim Kazurinsky)—who died ten years before the film—in chains, warning him that Scrooge would have the same fate in afterlife as Marley's and that the three Spirits will visit him.

 After he goes to sleep, Scrooge encounters the Ghost of Christmas Past (Ronnie Kroell), who transports him to the 1970s.
 There, they see Ben's father (Michael Joseph Mitchell) kicking Young Ben (Drew Anderson) out of the house after seeing Ben make love to one of his male classmates.
-Four months later, Young Ben befriends a young disco club employee Jacob Marley (Nicholas Bailey) and is hired by the club owner Fezziwig, who treats him like a son.
+Four months later, Young Ben befriends a young disco club employee Jacob Marley (Nicholas Bailey) and is hired by the club owner Fezziwig (Bruce Vilanch), who treats him like a son.
 Young Ben develops a relationship with Bill (Christopher Allen), whom he met at Fezziwig's club.
 On Ben and Bill's first Christmas season together, Ben's close sister Franny (Allison Torem) dies after giving birth to her daughter Freda.
 Then Ben's father sends him a letter instructing him not to visit or honor the family, distressing Ben.
 For comfort, Ben and Bill declare their love for each other.
 Over the years, Ben, Jacob and Fezziwig become co-owners of the club and expand their business; however, Ben and Bill's relationship becomes strained when Ben increasingly focuses more on his career and money and neglects Bill.
 In the mid-1980s, Ben and Jacob trick Fezziwig into transferring his business to them and then kick Fezziwig out.
 Outraged about Fezziwig's fate and having enough, Bill ends the relationship with Ben, upsetting Ben.
 Eventually, Bill dies of AIDS in 1987, yet Ben refuses to visit him when Bill was dying or to mourn him.